 - a.
-All pylons including electricity, telephone and broadband cables to go underground - b.
+All future and existing electricity, telephone and broadband infrastructure to go underground. - b.
 Footpath to link Little Terrington to Terrington - c.
 Improved footpath from Terrington centre to the cemeteries - d.
 White line down the middle of the road at Little Terrington - e.
 Pub encourage the retention and reopening of the pub

 - f.
-Village hall improvements:
+Village Hall improvements:

 - a more economical and environmentally friendly heating and water system

 - outdoor BBQ area

 - table tennis

 - re-surfacing the tennis courts

 - re-surfacing the pickleball/ badminton courts

 - g.
 New seating at the Plump

 - h.
 Improved facilities at the bowling green:

 - install electric supply

 - re-turf the green

 - i.
-Two Acre Quarry biodiversity project.
+Two Acre Quarry biodiversity project

+- j.
+More frequent bus service

+- k.
+The restoration and possible extension of the footpath on Church Lane extended up to the church.

-Implementation and Monitoring
+14. Implementation and Monitoring

-Implementation & Working in partnership
+Implementation & Working in Partnership

 - 14.1 Terrington Parish Council is committed to Localism and locally informed influence over planning decisions and it will be the key organisation in the implementation, monitoring and review of the Neighbourhood Plan.
-The Council will build upon its excellent track record in engaging in planning decisions (reactively through consultation and proactively through promoting the policies of this plan) and by delivering related projects for the local community. - 14.2 The Plan will be used by the Parish Council to: - guide comments on planning applications, - negotiate with landowners and developers to achieve the best possible outcomes from new development, - direct financial resources to the village in a structured way, - bring together groups or working
+The Council will build upon its excellent track record in engaging in planning decisions (reactively through consultation and proactively through promoting the policies of this Plan) and by delivering related projects for the local community. - 14.2 The Plan will be used by the Parish Council to: - guide comments on planning applications - negotiate with landowners and developers to achieve the best possible outcomes from new development - direct financial resources to the village in a structured way - bring together groups or working parties to improve the village environment

-- parties to improve the village environment, - lobby local authorities to support the parishioners' wishes and aspirations. - 14.3 However, it is recognised that partnership working is needed for the potential of the plan to be realised.
+- lobby local authorities to support the parishioners' wishes and aspirations. - 14.3 However, it is recognised that partnership working is needed for the potential of the plan to be realised.
 Partnership and joint working will be key elements in the successful implementation of the plan.
-The main organisations and the roles that they can play are summarised below. - North Yorkshire Council Planning Policy, Development Control, Housing Management and Improvement, Economic Development, Open Spaces, Recreation and Community Facilities and unitary authority functions, including: Drainage, Highways and Transport, Education, Landscape, Minerals and Waste and Social Services. - Adjoining Parish Councils Assessing impact of large scale planning applications and discussing local facilities. - Environment Agency The planning, design and delivery of development, taking account of: Flood risk management; Water quality and water resources, Waste management, Land contamination and soil and other regulation. - Site owners and developers will need to liaise with the Parish Council as well as the other agencies involved in development.
+The main organisations and the roles that they can play are summarised below. - North Yorkshire Council Planning Policy, Development Control, Housing Management and Improvement, Economic Development, Open Spaces, Recreation and Community Facilities and unitary authority functions, including: Drainage, Highways and Transport, Education, Landscape, Minerals and Waste and Social Services. - Adjoining Parish Councils Assessing impact of large scale planning applications and discussing local facilities. - Environment Agency The planning, design and delivery of development, taking account of: flood risk management; water quality and water resources, waste management, land contamination and soil and other regulation. - Site owners and developers will need to liaise with the Parish Council as well as the other agencies involved in development.